 week 1 (Leiden): lectures, self-study

-weeks 2, 3 and 4 (Borneo): practicals, demonstrations, short field research projects and active involvement in data collections, presentation of the results at DGFC
+weeks 2, 3 and 4 (Lombok, Indonesia): practicals, demonstrations, short field research projects and active involvement in data collections, presentation of the results

 Mode of instruction

 The theoretical part of the course (in Leiden) will consist of lectures and self-study.
-The field work part (in Borneo) will consist of demonstrations of field methods and techniques and short research projects carried out by small groups of students.
+The field work part (in Indonesia) will consist of demonstrations of field and research methods and techniques and short research projects carried out by small groups of students.

-Students will be graded based on (i) an exam about the lectures in Leiden, (ii) their performance during fieldwork in Borneo, and (iii) an oral presentation of a mini-project at DGFC in Borneo.
+Students will be graded based on (i) an exam about the lectures in Leiden, (ii) their performance during fieldwork in Indoensia, and (iii) an oral presentation of their research project.

 Lectures and practical information will be available on Brightspace

 Prospective students should submit their CV and a short motivation letter and upload this on the following link.
-Deadline for application is 30 September 2022.
+Deadline for application is: February 29th .
 Students will receive extra information, including possibilities for applying for funding.